mingfang/terraform-provider-k8s/docs/resources/policy_v1beta1_pod_disruption_budget.md

 An eviction is allowed if at least "minAvailable" pods selected by "selector" will still be available after the eviction, i.e. even in the absence of the evicted pod.
 So for example you can prevent all voluntary evictions by specifying "100%".
 ## selector

 Label query over pods whose evictions are managed by the disruption budget.
+A null selector selects no pods.
+An empty selector ({}) also selects no pods, which differs from standard behavior of selecting all pods.
+In policy/v1, an empty selector will select all pods in the namespace.

 ## match_expressions